8 min read

 For those ready to fully embrace the slower, simpler life, the outskirts of Punta Gorda rural areas provide the ultimate retreat.

 Living here often means lower rent, more land, and immersion in nature, but it comes with trade-offs.
 Internet may be slower, transportation less frequent, and basic services a little farther away.
-For expats who value privacy, self-sufficiency, and connection to the land, these areas can be deeply rewarding.
+For expats who value privacy, connection to the land, and self-reliant living in Belize, these areas can be deeply rewarding.

 Expat Life & Community in Punta Gorda, Belize